Onion99/Transformers/README.md

 3. Maintaining original file functionality while preventing duplicate conflicts
 4. Automatically restoring files to their original state after processing

-### 注意事项
+### Things to note
-- 插件仅在构建过程中修改文件，不会影响源文件
+- The plugin only modifys the file during the build process and will not affect the source file.
-- 建议在开发环境中充分测试后再在生产环境使用
+- It is recommended to fully test it in the development environment before using it in the production environment.
-- 如遇到问题，可以通过 GitHub Issues 反馈
+- If you encounter any problems, you can provide feedback through GitHub Issues

 ## License